svmhub/RCSB_PDB_Downloader/README.md

 4. Save to a custom folder
 python rcsb_pdb_downloader_by_between_dates.py --start 2024-01-01 --end 2024-06-30 --output-dir /my/data/folder

-  Note: It is made as very easy based on their RCSB API key in the main website.
+  *Note: It is made as very easy based on their RCSB API key in the main website.
 It is very much useful for R & D Laboratories.
-We can improve it any point of time, only through study the API key from their wewsite.
+We can improve it any point of time, only through study the API key from their website.
+Thanks to RCSB🙏*

 Hence, I have done it successfully!!!✨🫰😍